roynekTech/chessol-frontend/readme.md

 - Enhanced game cards with improved layout and visual cues
 - Redesigned modals for game mode selection

-## Customization Notes

-### Required Images

-For the best visual experience, add the following images to the `frontend/public` directory:

-- `chess-background.jpg` - A high-quality chess-themed background image
-- `chess-pieces-silhouette.png` - A silhouette of chess pieces for decorative purposes

-After adding these images:

-1. In `LandingPage.tsx`, change `hasSilhouette` from `false` to `true` to enable the decorative chess piece silhouettes.

 ### Theme Colors

 The application uses a consistent color palette: